lucalaiolo/Ego4D-NLQ/NLQ/VSLBase/README.md

 # Span-based Localizing Network for Natural Language Video Localization

-This repository adapts the *PyTorch* implementation of the **VSLNet** baseline for the Ego4D: Natural Language Queries (NLQ) task ([ArXiv][arxiv_link], [webpage][ego4d_page]).
+This repository adapts the *PyTorch* implementation of the **VSLBase** baseline for the Ego4D: Natural Language Queries (NLQ) task ([ArXiv][arxiv_link], [webpage][ego4d_page]).
 The model is based on the paper "Span-based Localizing Network for Natural Language Video Localization" (ACL 2020, long paper, [ACL](vslnet_acl),